cshjnim/World_Guess_Game/README.md

 ### Overview

 In this assignment, you will make WORDGUESS GAME.
 A Basic word-guess game for user can play wordguess game for movies.
-User will see blanks and listen to the background music as hint, and type letter to guess the movie name.
-If user's guess is correct, user will see the movie picture.
+User will see blanks and corrected letter will be appear as hint, and keep type out the letter to guess the movie name.
+If user's guess is correct, user will see the movie picture and background music!

 # What is WordGuess Game?